-Other sources of direct greenhouse gases are minor, except of CO_2 emissions from iron and steel production, which have so far been reported in the energy category 1A2.
+Other sources of direct greenhouse gases are minor, except of CO2 emissions from iron and steel production, which have so far been reported in the energy category 1A2.
 In the 2001 inventory, these emissions were already re-classified as emissions from Industrial processes, 2C1.
 Naturally, this constitutes a quite important key source under Industrial processes.
 In this way, the relevant rearrangements will be applied on the whole data series.

 Emissions from ammonia production (including hydrogen production by steam gasification followed by the shift reaction) should also be reported in the Industrial processes category.
-However, they are two reasons to include these emissions currently under Energy (1A2) - to respect existing continuity, and due to some difficulties in identification of the amount of gasified fuel (black oil).
-These emissions are also included for illustration in the sector tables for category 2; however, to avoid double counting they are not included in the sum of this category.
+However, they were two reasons to include these emissions currently under Energy (1A2) - to respect existing continuity, and due to some difficulties in identification of the amount of gasified fuel (residual oil).